 The Company's working capital needs do not differ substantially from those of its competitors in the industry and generally reflect the need to carry significant amounts of inventory to meet delivery requirements of its customers.
 From time to time, although rarely, the Company may extend payment terms to its dealers for a special promotion.
 For instance, the Company has in the past offered a 90-120 day payment period for certain customers, such as computer retailers and office supply stores.
 Based on historical trends, management does not expect these practices to have any material effect on net sales or net income.
-The Company's backlog of orders as of June 30, 2010 is not considered material in relation to net sales during 2010 or anticipated 2011 net sales.
+The Company's backlog of orders as of June 30, 2011 is not significant in relation to net sales during fiscal 2011 or anticipated fiscal 2012 net sales.